DedalusProject/dedalus/docs/index.rst

 Dedalus Project
 ***************

+**Note: please check you're referencing the intended version of the documentation.
+This documentation is in reference to v3 of the code, which is currently under beta-release.
+Some documentation may not yet be up to date.**

 Dedalus is a flexible framework for solving partial differential equations using spectral methods.
 The code is open-source and developed by a team of researchers studying astrophysical, geophysical, and biological fluid dynamics.